top of page

 Fort Clatsop Lewis and Clarks National Historical Park

-On the drive from Seattle to Netarts, we made an unplanned stop at Fort Clatsop Lewis and Clarks National Historical Park located outside of Astoria, Oregon.
+On the drive from Seattle to Netarts, we made an unplanned stop at Fort Clatsop the Lewis and Clarks National Historical Park located outside of Astoria, Oregon.

 What is a national historic park?
 Click here for an article that describes the range of titles in the National Park system: national park, national monument, national preserve, national historic park, national recreation area, national battlefield, and many others.